-Many disciplines — math, science, health sciences and art, to name a few — require students to submit handwritten or 3-dimensional assignments online.
+Many disciplines—math, science, health sciences and art, to name a few—require students to submit handwritten or three-dimensional assignments online.
 There are various ways in which your students can submit their non-digital assignments to you in a digital format.
 Student can use a:

 - Smart device (phone, tablet, etc.) to take a picture of the assignment.

 - Smart device (phone, tablet, etc.) to scan handwritten work.

 Smart device as scanner: Most smart devices have built-in scanner functions.
 If your device does not, it can be easily turned into a scanner using free or a relatively low-cost app that uses the camera to create scanned documents.
 Many scanning apps have file management functions and image editing capabilities.

 If you would like to provide suggestions of some apps they might consider, you might suggest they check out the following apps.

 - Google Drive app for Android